avnavcomm/CleanSamsungData/README.md

 * Ensure your working directory is DATA_ROOT.
 * Source the file (in the R environment) using
 > source("run_analysis.R")
+  * If run_analysis.R is not in DATA_ROOT, make sure you give the complete path to the script.
 * Then run the script (in R)  using
 > run_analysis()